CivComs/open311-GeoReport/api-methods.md

 * **service\_name** - The human readable name of the service request type.
 * **description** - A brief description of the service request type.
 * **metadata** - Possible values: true, false

-<p>true: This service request type requires additional metadata so the client will need to make a call to the Service Definition method</p>
+true: This service request type requires additional metadata so the client will need to make a call to the Service Definition method

-<p>false: No additional information is required and a call to the Service Definition method is not needed.</p>
+false: No additional information is required and a call to the Service Definition method is not needed.

 **Example**